 Watercolor Painting: The Soft Art of Coming Back to Yourself

-Watercolor painting is not just an art form, it is a whisper from your inner world, rising like mist across paper.
-It asks you to slow.
-To soften.
-To let go of the clenched parts of yourself that have forgotten how to exhale.
+Watercolor painting is art, of course, but it’s also a whisper from your inner world, rising like mist across paper.
+For me, watercolor feels like it wants you to let go of the clenched parts of yourself that have forgotten how to exhale about a decade ago.

-If you have been burned out, broken open, or lost in a noise that never ends, this may be your doorway back.
+If you’ve been burned out, broken open, or lost in a noise that never ends, this may just be your doorway back.

-You don’t need a degree.
-You don’t need a plan.
+You don’t need a degree, a plan, or some secret hidden natural talent that speaks to your inner Picasso.
 You just need a little water, a little color, and a willingness to watch something gentle unfold.

 What You'll Need: